jneug/typst-mantys/docs/manual.typ

   [Use the `type` prefix to reference custom types in the manual or use @cmd:typeref.], example[`@type:custom-type`], )

 Referencing a command will create an index entry.
 To prevent this, add `[-]` as a supplement.
-If #arg[index-references] was set to #typ.v.false, no index entries are created by default but by adding `[+]` to a reference it will be.
+If @cmd:mantys.index-references was set to #typ.v.false, no index entries are created by default but adding `[+]` to a reference will set one.

 ```side-by-side
 @cmd:utils:dict-get[-]